Table of contents

 We understand.
 The stereotypical image of a beautiful smile needing you to have bright white, perfectly straight teeth has been in pop culture for decades.
 And while some celebrities like supermodel Georgia May Jagger are proudly rocking their gappy grins, if you don’t like your teeth, it can be hard for you to want to smile, even when you’re happy.

 We should all love the skin – and teeth – we’re in, and a great way to help you be more accepting of the things that make you self-conscious, is to follow celebrities like Georgia May Jagger or others who sport the same “flaws” as you.
 It helps to normalise the things you aren’t happy with, which in turn helps with self-acceptance and self-confidence.

 There’s nothing wrong with loving who you are and also wanting to make improvements.

-If you have considered undergoing teeth straightening treatment – Straight My Teeth clear aligners provide a discreet way for you to achieve the beautiful smile you’ve always wanted.
-The biggest advantage clear aligners offer over traditional braces is that they are virtually invisible.
+If you have considered undergoing teeth straightening treatment – Straight My Teeth clear aligners provide a discreet way to achieve the beautiful smile you’ve always wanted.
+Being virtually invisible gives a great advantage to clear aligners.
 No one other than you and us will know you are straightening your teeth.

-Our clear aligners are also an affordable option for teeth straightening, with special offers and military discounts available.
+Our clear aligners are also affordable for teeth straightening, with special offers and military discounts.

 If you’re yearning for a smile more beautiful than the one you already have and it’s making it hard for you to keep grinning, take Straight My Teeth’s free online assessment to see if you’re a candidate for clear aligners now.